 - The Donaukanaltreiben: a festival along the Donaukanal celebrating urban riverside life

-- Summerstage: an area around the top end of the city centre transforms in summer into a collection of bars with concerts, readings, and even outdoor art exhibitions
+- Summerstage: an area around the north end of the city centre transforms in summer into a collection of bars with concerts, readings, and even outdoor art exhibitions

 How to get to the Donaukanal

 If you’re anywhere in the old town, just head northeast on foot and you’ll soon reach the channel.